a10networks/a10-neutron-lbaas/README.md

 Open `/etc/neutron/neutron.conf` in your preferred text editor.
 Under the `service_plugins` setting, ensure `lbaas` is listed.

-In the list of `service_provider` settings, ensure there is only a single entry for LOADBALANCER (you can comment out existing entries) enabled:
+In the list of `service_provider` settings, add a service provider for A10
+Networks:
 `service_provider = LOADBALANCER:A10Networks:neutron_lbaas.services.loadbalancer.drivers.a10networks.driver_v1.ThunderDriver:default`

 Save and close neutron.conf